nforgeio/neonKUBE/Images/neon-hive-manager/README.md

 The `neon-hive-manager` service performs a few hive maintenance functions:

 * Updating the hive definition persisted to Consul so it accurately describes the current hive nodes and their labels.
 * Monitoring the Vault seal status and optionally unsealing Vault automatically.
+* Perdically broadcasting `ProxyRegenerateMessage` messages to `neon-proxy-manager` as a fail-safe to ensure that proxy related definitions are still valid (e.g. TLS certificates haven't expired) and that proxy configurations will eventually converge in the face of notification failures.

 # Hive Definition